Montana Earth Science Picture of the Week

 The birds and the bees . . .

 This picture, taken in May, shows an abundance of yellow pollen on Lake McDonald in Glacier National Park.
-Every spring male cones on coniferous trees in the area release million of tiny yellow pollen grains.
-Some land in larger female cones where they may fertilize the egg cells found there.
-Once the egg cells have been fertilized, the female cones close up and the fertilized eggs develop into seeds that are eventually released as the cone re-opens.
+Every spring male cones on coniferous trees in the area release billions of tiny yellow pollen grains.
+Some land on female cones, grow a pollen tube into the female cone, and fertilize egg cells found there.
+Once these egg cells have been fertilized, the female cones close up and fertilized eggs develop into seeds that are eventually released when mature cones open up about 15 months after pollination.

 Like tree rings . . .

-Eventually much of the pollen will settle to the bottom of the lake where it will become part of a layer of sediment.
+Eventually much of the pollen settles to the bottom of the lake where it becomes part of a layer of sediment.
 During the summer pieces of sand and silt, carried to the lake by streams, settle to the bottom forming a layer of sediment.
-Tiny particles of clay, also transported by streams remain suspended in the lake until the winter when the lake freezes over.
+Much smaller particles of clay, also transported by streams, remain suspended in the lake until the lake freezes over in the winter.
 Only then does the water become calm enough to allow these tiny particles to settle.
-If the sediments aren’t stirred up by waves or burrowing animals, each year will be marked by a sandy summer layer topped by a finer-grained winter layer.
+If the sediments aren't stirred up by waves or burrowing animals, each year will be marked by a sandy summer layer topped by a finer-grained winter layer.

 A piece of the puzzle . . .

-Pollen grains found in these annual layers can help scientists understand the past climates the area around the lake.
-Scientists can take core samples from the lake sediment and then analyze them in a laboratory.
-Based on the type of pollens contained in the sediments, experts can tell what types of plants thrived in the area when specific layers were deposited.
+Pollen grains in these annual layers can help scientists understand past climates of the region around the lake.
+Scientists take core samples from the lake sediment and then analyze them in a laboratory.
+Based on the type of pollens contained in the sediments, they can determine which types of plants thrived in the area when specific layers were deposited.
 Since different plants thrive in different climates, this helps piece together a picture of what the climate was like in years gone by.
 Lake cores have been found with thousands of annual layers.
-These layers can also provide clues about the timing of volcanic eruptions that deposited ash in the lake, or earthquakes that disturbed the annual layers.
+These layers can also provide clues about the timing of volcanic eruptions, which deposit layers of ash in the lake.
+Scientists can even learn about the history of forest fires in the area . . .
+Layers containing charcoal tell about the timing of fires, and the sizes of charcoal pieces helps determine the proximity of fires to the lake.

 Below: A closer view of the pollen.